-The Community and Behavioral Health Promotion track focuses on promoting the health of communities through innovative approaches to community engagement and collaborative practice.
+The Community & Behavioral Health Promotion track focuses on promoting the health of communities through innovative approaches to community engagement and collaborative practice.
 Coursework addresses theories and frameworks in social and behavioral science, evidence-based methods for program planning and implementation and program evaluation.
 Students apply a social justice and equity-centered approach to public health training and practice.
 Methodological approaches address quantitative, qualitative and community-engaged techniques.

 Required Courses (15 credits)

 PH 701: Public Health Principles and Practice (3 credits)

 PH 725: Theories and Models of Health Behavior (3 credits)

 PH 727: Program Planning and Implementation in Public Health (3 credits)

 PH 728: Program Evaluation in Public Health (3 credits)

 PH 729: Survey Research Methods in Public Health (3 credits)